Climate-warming gas leaks must be fixed by utilities in a new proposed rule

 You can't see methane, but a special infrared camera can.
 These costs thousands of dollars.
 Ostroff had one in her home because that's what she uses to find plumes at drilling sites.
 Now, she periodically checks the meter for leaks and says the problem appears to be fixed.

-Customer gas meters are the largest source of methane that escapes in the atmosphere.
+Customer gas meters are the largest source of methane that escapes in the atmosphere from gas distribution systems.
 But leaks like this are not common.
 An industry study from GTI Energy showed less than 1% of indoor meters leak.
 But there are a lot of meters in the country, and it's easy to find customers online who say they've experienced leaks.
 Outdoor meters are less of a risk for causing explosions because the methane disperses into the atmosphere.
 But there, methane becomes a problem for the climate.

 The new gas leak rules have been drafted by federal Pipeline and Hazardous Materials Safety Administration (PHMSA), which regulates gas utility pipelines and other infrastructure, all the way up to and including customer meters.
 Because safety was the focus in the past, utilities detected some leaks, but they didn't reach the top of the repair list for years.